kingt0t/Q-matrix/README.md

   Before building a debug build, make sure you have a `.env` file in the root of the project.
 You can just `cp .env.example .env`, because Sentry is not used in debug mode.

-  Since Pattle uses the beta branch of the Flutter, make sure to switch to this branch by running `flutter channel beta`.
-Then, run `flutter upgrade`.

   After the Flutter SDK is setup and ready, you can build Pattle with:
   `flutter build apk` for Android, or